imrafaelmerino/java-fun/docs/index.md

  - [Tools](#tools)

 ## <a name="jspath"></a> JsPath
-A JsPath represents a string syntax for identifying a specific value within a JSON.
-It's an implementation of the Json Pointer specification defined in [rfc6901](https://tools.ietf.org/html/rfc6901), but there are two slightly differences:
+A JsPath represents a location of a specific value within a JSON.
+It provides an implementation of the Json Pointer specification defined in [rfc6901](https://tools.ietf.org/html/rfc6901) through the static factory method _path(string)_, but there are two slightly differences:

   - According to the RFC, the path /0 could represent both a key named 0 or the first element of an array.
   That's perfectly fine to get data out of a Json; after all, the schema of the Json is supposed to be known by the user.
 However, imagine that the user wants to insert the name "Rafa" at /names/0 in an empty Json object:

 ```
-JsObj obj = JsObj.empty().put(path("/names/0"),"a")
+JsObj obj = JsObj.empty().put(path("/names/0"),"Rafa")
 ```

 What is the expected result?
 According to the rfc6901, both: